HDI-Project/ATM/README.md

      ```

    This will start a process that computes learners (classifiers) and saves them to the model
-   directory you configured.
-Again, you can run worker.py without any arguments,
-   and the default configuration values will be used.
-If you don't specify any
-   dataruns, the worker will periodically check the ModelHub database for new
-   dataruns, and compute learners for any it finds in order of priority.
-The
-   output should show which hyperparameters are being tested and the performance of
+   directory.
+The output should show which hyperparameters are being tested and the performance of
    each learner (the "judgment metric"), plus the best overall performance so far.
    ```
     Classifier type: classify_logreg